URF-analyst/CIG-automailer/Readme.txt

 comm.csv # demo table/db
 name,mail,timestamp,reason,connection
-timestamp is uix epoch timestamp (in seconds)
+timestamp is unix epoch timestamp (in seconds)

 Toschedule a python script in linux use cron. (see schedule_cron.txt)